Richard Flatau, Cordwood Homebuilder

 Place of Residence: Merrill, Wisconsin

-Background and Personal History: Thirty-four years ago, Richard and his wife, Becky, built their mortgage-free cordwood home in northern Wisconsin.
-Since then, as directors of Cordwood Construction Resources, the couple has written books, conducted workshops, organized the 2005 Cordwood Conference and provided consultation for potential cordwood builders.
+Background and Personal History: Richard and his wife, Becky, built their mortgage-free cordwood home in northern Wisconsin in 1979.
+Since then, as directors of Cordwood Construction Resources, the couple has written books, conducted workshops, organized the 2005 Cordwood Conference and helped facilitate Conferences in 2011 & 2015.
+They continue to provide consultation for cordwood builders.

 There are three cordwood projects (not including their home) that Richard and Becky consider highlights of their careers in cordwood building: The Cordwood Education Center, a classroom and nature center for our school district, in Merrill, Wisconsin; the White Earth Reservation Cordwood home project in Naytahwaush, Minnesota; and the Cordwood Chapel at the Kinstone Academy of Applied Permaculture near Fountain City, Wisconsin.

-Current Projects: Richard has completed cordwood building projects at Kinstone Cordwood Chapel and at a Stomping Moose Farm Workshop.
+Current Projects: Richard is currently working on a Cordwood Home Building DVD to compliment his other cordwood books.
+He has completed cordwood building projects at Kinstone Cordwood Chapel and at Stomping Moose Farm in Idaho.
 He’s also written articles for New Pioneer and Owner-Builder Magazine and is working on a chapter for a book on the uses of cedar in home construction.

-Other Fun Facts: When Richard and Becky built their cordwood home in Lincoln County, Wisconsin, they were the first to build with cordwood in the area.
-Now, 34 years later, there are 21 cordwood homes and buildings.
-They hosted the most successful Continental Cordwood Conference in 2005 at the Merrill High School that drew 227 participants from all over the world.
-Here is the link a summary of the event.
+Other Fun Facts: When Richard and Becky built their cordwood home in Lincoln County, Wisconsin, in 1979 they were the first to build with cordwood in the area.
+Four decades later, there are 27 cordwood homes and buildings.
+They hosted the well received Continental Cordwood Conference in 2005 at the Merrill High School that drew 227 participants from all over the world.

 More Places to Find Richard on the Web: